cybasoft/team-terrain/backend/README.md

 - Set appropriate admin emails in `ADMIN_EMAILS`

 ### Database Considerations
-- SQLite works for moderate traffic
-- Consider PostgreSQL/MySQL for high traffic
+- PostgreSQL is used for production-grade reliability
 - Ensure database backups are configured
-- Set proper file permissions for SQLite
+- Configure connection pooling for high traffic
+- Use environment variables for sensitive database credentials

 ### Hosting Recommendations
 - **Railway**: Easy Node.js deployment